Regime information for Morton Hall Immigration Removal Centre

 Morton Hall has type 2 healthcare status, trained nurses and allied healthcare professionals are on site in the Healthcare Centre 24 hours per day, seven days per week.
 Provision is for comprehensive primary care and mental health services.
 There are visiting dental and optometry services, and counselling available.
 There is GP provision 7 days per week, including out-of-hours cover 24 hours per day.
 The Healthcare Centre will refer, as clinically indicated, to relevant departments at Lincoln and Newark hospitals and consultants at hospitals in the area.
 Initiatives with gym and catering to promote healthy living are being developed.
 As a proactive IRC healthcare, there will be a robust health promotion strategy and specialist nurse clinics provided.

-Caterers are employed by NOMS.
+Caterers are employed by HMPPS.
 Chefs are trained/or training to be assessors, NVQ level 1 & 2 in food preparation & cooking and Royal Society for the Promotion of Health Foundation Food Hygiene course.
 There is a pre-select menu which is constantly evolving according to detainee preferences, seasonal availability of produce, and which caters for a range of cultural diets.

 Butler Trust Winners 2010